careerbuilder/DataScienceAPIDocumentation/CandidateReranking.md

 - [Versioning](#versioning)

 ### Summary
 The Candidate Reranking Service is an HTTP Rest service which performs machine learned ranking on a list of candidate profiles.
-The service makes use of a versioned reranking-library jar maintained by Texkkernel which applies a machine learning model trained on Talent Discovery Platform query data.
+The service makes use of a versioned reranking-library jar maintained by Textkernel which applies a model trained on Talent Discovery Platform search data.

 ### Request Structure
 The service supports POST requests to: